Holyoke City Hall was built in the early 1870s at the corner of Dwight and High Streets.

 Outside Stop 2 – Dwight Street Architecture

 The Marble Building at one time was located at the NE corner of High and Dwight.
 This was a hotel built by John Delaney.
 Alongside the eastern edge of City Hall was Delaney Court.
-Across Dwight Street and about 100 feet hill was the Holyoke Theater.
+Across Dwight Street and about 100 feet down hill was the Holyoke Theater.
 The Holyoke Theater started out as the Holyoke Opera House.
 It changed into the Holyoke Theater during the movie era and later the State Theater.

 Outside Stop 3 – Holyoke Heritage State Park